eo-training/eo-training.github.io/language-officers.md

 **WHO IS ELIGIBLE TO RECEIVE THE REFERRAL BONUS?**

 * Current and new Fairfax County election officers.
-* Any current election officer may receive the bonus, even if they are not assigned or do not serve in the next election.
+* Any election officer may receive the bonus, even if they are not assigned or do not serve in the next election.

 **WHEN IS THE REFERRAL BONUS PAID**?

-The bonus will be paid with all other stipends, about 4-6 weeks after each election.
+* The bonus will be paid with all other stipends, about 4-6 weeks after each election.
+* A referring officer may earn a <span>$25</span> bonus for each new Language Officer they refer.
+For example, if someone refers 3 new Language Officers who meet all requirements, they would receive a <span>$75</span> bonus.

 **WHAT ARE THE REQUIREMENTS FOR THE REFERRAL BONUS TO BE EARNED?**

 The referring officer must...

 * Recruit an eligible person who has never previously applied or served as an officer in Fairfax County that would meet a specific and previously identified language need.
-* Instruct the eligible person how to apply, making sure to include the full name of the referring officer in their application.
+* Instruct the eligible person how to apply, making sure that they include the full name of the referring officer in their application.

 The new Language Officer must...